-When you set out to define or improve your process for managing projects, one of the questions you should be asking is how much process is enough.
+When you set out to define or improve your process for planning and managing projects, one of the questions you should be asking is how much process is enough.
 While you could assume that designing a good project process requires that you follow all the best practices of comprehensive, mature project management, you might not get the return on investment you hoped for when you compare the level of effort to project results.

-Why wouldn’t you start with the best, most comprehensive project management process you could design?
+When planning a project, why wouldn’t you start with the best, most comprehensive project management process you could design?

 Not everyone is ready for a detailed project management process.